UCI-GDIM31/class-activities-Bjohnston07/README.md

 2. There is no set limit to the brightness so it will scale brightness until white

+### W4
+Table 16
+Line 17: creates a private, boolean, member variable that is set to true Line 28: An if statement to check if the space key is down AND the _isgrounded member variable is true Line 32: Sets the _isgrounded to false at the end of the if statement

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727